TOD-theses/paper-T-RACE/main.typ

 To be able to evaluate our transaction order simulation, we search for transaction pairs that are potentially TOD.
 To do so, we also use state changes to match transactions that access and modify the same state and define several filters to remove irrelevant transaction pairs.
 On these transaction pairs we use our simulation method to check if they are TOD and if they have characteristics of a front-running attack.
 We check for the characteristics of the ERC-20 multiple withdrawal attack @rahimian_resolving_2019, the TOD properties implemented by Securify @tsankov_securify_2018 and financial gains and losses@zhang_combatting_2023.

 We show that our concepts can be implemented with endpoints exposed by an archive node.
 We neither require custom modifications nor local access to an archive node.
-Also the execution of transactions is performed on the archive node.
+Also, the execution of transactions is performed on the archive node.

 Overall, our main contributions are:

 - A method to simulate a pair of transactions in two different orders.
-- A precise definition of TOD in the context of blockchain transaction analysis and an approximative definition of TOD.
+- A precise definition of TOD in the context of blockchain transaction analysis.
+- An evaluation of an approximation for TOD.
 - A compilation of EVM instructions that can cause TOD.
 - A method to mine and filter transaction pairs that are potentially TOD.